Travel Report: Lingshang Restaurant Village, Yongjia County.

 November 2017.
 Having spent the afternoon hiking around the wonderful Yongjia Shu Yuan National Park, I had naturally built up quite an appetite!
 I could have just gone to a local hole-in-the-wall and filled up on some cheerful cheapness.
-But then I’d have missed out on the wondrous, four-hundred-year-old Lingshang Restaurant Village, seemingly engraved into the side of some lush green hills.
+But then I’d have missed out on the wondrous, four hundred year old Lingshang Restaurant Village.
+An amazing little community seemingly engraved into the side of some lush green hills.

-November 2017.
-Around fifty families reside here in Lingshang Restaurant Village and they either own a restaurant, teahouse or guesthouse.
-So the great joy of the place is to simply wander the streets and choose a place that catches your eye.
+Around fifty families reside in Lingshang Restaurant Village.
+Virtually all of them own either a restaurant, teahouse or guesthouse.
+Thus the great joy of my visit was to simply wander the streets and choose a dinner spot that caught my eye.

-November 2017.
-Although Lingshang Restaurant Village is a small and compact community, there’s actually an overwhelming range of choices on offer!
+Although the village is a small and compact community, there’s actually an overwhelming range of restaurants on offer!
 Whatever the time of the year, you shouldn’t be short of a place to eat or stay.

-November 2017.
 This woman runs a spice and herb market directly outside her restaurant.
-Of course she tried to cajole me inside, but to be honest her eatery was a bit of a dump and I was holding out for a joint with balcony views.
+Of course she tried to cajole me inside.
+But to be honest, her eatery wasn’t the most inviting.
+Nor indeed the cleanest.
+Hence I decided to hold out for a nicer joint with balcony views.

-November 2017.
-In the end I settled down in a corner restaurant with a large balcony terrace.
-Dinner was great, a proper feast with fried stir-fried eggplant, a herby omelette and mixed rice noodles augmented by chunks of juicy pork.
+Finally, I settled down in a corner restaurant with a large balcony terrace.
+Dinner was great, a proper feast with stir-fried eggplant, a herby omelette and mixed rice noodles augmented by chunks of juicy pork.
 Damn good!
-If you’re in Yongjia County, don’t miss Lingshang Restaurant Village!
+If you’re in Yongjia County, don’t miss the amazing Lingshang Restaurant Village!

 For more on my wanderings around Yongjia County, take a look at my article on Shu Yuan National Park.

 For a wider look at the region, check out my detailed guide on Zhejiang Province.

 Like these?
 Then why not leaf through my many other reports from across China.